Language-Research-Technology/rems_event_handler/README.md

 ```

 Trigger the desired event in REMS and check that the rems_event_handler log looks ok.
 Note that the actual request to
-REMS might fail from your local environment depending your configuration.
+REMS might fail from your local environment depending on your configuration.